hmasini/trading-simulator/README.md

 - Matching engine for buy/sell orders
 - Order cancellation and amendment
 - Time and price priority matching
+- Bots that pseudo-randomly creates, adds or cancel orders
 - Unit tests for all core functionality

 ## Build Instructions